Coronavirus latest: Germany to partially close borders with several countries | DW | 15.03.2020

 Such goods can now "only be exported to non-EU countries with the explicit authorization of the EU governments," said the head of the EU Commission Ursula von der Leyen.

-16:18 Another 14 Britons dies of coronavirus in the last 24 hours, bringing the death toll to 35, UK health authorities said on Sunday.
+16:18 Another 14 Britons have died of COVID-19 in the last 24 hours, bringing the death toll to 35, UK health authorities said on Sunday.
 The country now has 1,372 diagnosed coronavirus patients.

 16:13 Germany's flagship airline Lufthansa has set up charter flights to transport German holidaymakers and cruise ship passengers back home.
 Most of the German nationals would be flown from the Canary and Caribbean Islands.